 Did you know that all this information is publically available?

 While making the information available is nice, the ultimate goal is to provide it you you in a user-friendly and accessible way.
 With that in mind, we created this document to point you to many key resources from state agencies, local districts, GeorgiaCAN and our partners.
 They’re free to access and easy to use.
 If you have any questions that you can’t find answers for, you can always reach out to our team.

 We hope parents, students, teachers and advocates at large can wield these tools to better understand public education.

 Note: you’ll see us use the term “dashboard” below.
-These are interactive websites provided by the state that allow users to customize searches and make sense of large cross-sections of data.
+These are interactive websites provided by the state that allow users

 How is my school doing?

 Did you know that just 10 percent of Georgia’ public schools are getting an A?
 Do you know your school’s grade, or how its letter was determined?
-The Governor’s Office of Student Achievement provides a free dashboard with everything from school grades to demographics and so much more.
+The Governor’s Office of Student Achievement provides a helpful dashboard with everything from school grades to demographics and so much more.

 How’s does my school compare?

 Like the school grades dashboard, the website Georgia Schools Like Mine lets you easily compare schools with similar demographics to see how they’re doing.